-Every child deserves to not feel shamed by their parents.
-If your child feels free to show you their true feelings, if or when shaming inadvertently happens, they will show you their feelings (verbally or through their body language) and you can restore their dignity by owning and repairing what has happened.
+Every child deserves to live free of being shamed by their parents or caregivers.
+If your child feels free to show their true feelings or put up a boundary when they feel shamed, this gives their parent the opportunity to restore their dignity by owning and repairing what has happened.

 Alice Miller wrote: "As a therapist I know that we can free ourselves from inherited patterns if we can find someone to believe us and stand by us, someone who instead of moralizing wants to help us live with the truth."
 To be this person for our child, we need to find at least one such person in our lives.